Admin

 All Students entering 7th, 8th, 9th, 10th, and 11th-one dose of meningococcal vaccine.
 Students entering grade 12- need 2 doses, unless the first dose was administered at age 16 or older.

-Without the vaccine or a confirmed appointment, they can't attend school per public health law.
+Without the vaccine or a confirmed appointment, they can't attend school after 14 days per public health law.

 Check with your doctor.
 Even kids who have had a shot before may need a booster to start school.